Bipolar Saarland: From Chaotic Allegiances to Industrial Prowess

 If you happen to be on the square on a Monday, Wednesday or Friday, you can spend the day looking at the offerings.
 Visit during these main market days or if you're in the region around Xmas, the market is alive with locals and travelers from around the globe.

-But for now, it is nearly time for you to find an eatery to satisfy your growling stomach’s craving for genuine local cuisine.
-The rest of Saarbrücken will have to wait another day!
+But for now, it's nearly time for you to find an eatery to satisfy your growling stomach's craving for genuine local cuisine, The rest of Saarbrücken will have to wait another day!

 Other Places of Note in Saarbrücken